 Tips for Caring for Your Yard This Winter

+If you failed to winterize your lawn mower in the fall, it is not too late.
 Keeping your lawn mower functioning properly and the mower blades sharp will ensure that your grass is evenly cut, helping prevent disease and improving the overall look of your yard.

-Winter Yard Care Terminology
+Winter Yard Care Glossary

-Anti-desiccant – Anti-desiccants is a type of foliage spray that works to help trees maintain moisture in colder conditions.
+- Anti-desiccant – Anti-desiccants is a type of foliage spray that works to help trees maintain moisture in colder conditions.

-Lawn Aeration – Aerating your lawn refers to removing plugs of soil to eliminate the compaction of the soil to allow for access to nutrients, oxygen and water.
+- Lawn Aeration – Aerating your lawn refers to removing plugs of soil to eliminate the compaction of the soil to allow for access to nutrients, oxygen, and water.

-Lawn Fertilization – An application that promotes plant and turf growth through proper and periodic use.
-Lawn Fertilization is a key strategy for preventing snow mold.
+- Lawn Fertilization – An application that promotes plant and turf growth through proper and periodic use.
+Lawn fertilization is a key strategy for preventing snow mold.

-Power Seeding – Power seeding refers to a technique used to apply seed to a yard by incorporating turning up the soil to achieve the correct seed-to-soil contact.
-Lawn Doctor’s exclusive Turf Tamer® service equipment is used for easy but effective power seeding.
+- Power Seeding – Power seeding refers to a technique used to apply seed to a yard by incorporating turning up the soil to achieve the correct seed-to-soil contact.
+Lawn Doctor’s exclusive Turf Tamer service equipment is used for easy but effective power seeding.

-Pre-emergent weed control – Preventative treatment to stop future weed growth
+- Pre-emergent weed control – Preventative treatment to stop future weed growth

-Reseeding – The use of grass seed to thicken the more thin areas of your lawn.
+- Reseeding – The use of grass seed to thicken the more thin areas of your lawn.

-Snow mold – A fungus type disease caused by a fungus that develops in wet, cold weather.
+- Snow mold – A fungus type disease caused by a fungus that develops in wet, cold weather.
 If left untreated it can lead to root rotting under winter snows.

 - Soil enrichment – Enhancing the quality and health of your soil by the addition of organic supplements and microbes